 If You Are Having A Lot Of Trouble With Your Debts

-Debt consolidation may be another possibility for you if you need to reduce your debts and make just one smaller monthly payment.
-You could hold off on filing for bankruptcy until the student loan bill passes and gives you the right to include federal loan debt in your bankruptcy.
+Debt consolidation may be another possibility if you need to reduce your debts and want to make a single, smaller monthly payment.
+You could also hold off on filing for bankruptcy, in hopes that the student loan bill passes; in that case, you would have the right to include federal loan debts in your bankruptcy.
 You would still have to manage your school loans until then, but that is something you can discuss further with your bankruptcy lawyer at the time of your initial consultation.